AaronConstant/winter-2025-technical-interview-practice/lesson07-arrays/README.md

 console.log(fruits); // Output: ['banana', 'orange']
 ```

 - `unshift`: Adds one or more elements to the beginning of an array.
+O(n)

 ```javascript
 let fruits = ["banana", "orange"];